-• Students in the thesis plan have priority in obtaining departmental assistantships.
+• Students in the thesis plan have priority in obtaining employment positions in the department such as RA, TA and GA.

 Plan III - Course Only: Students must complete a MS course project.
 Students may complete their MS course project after completing 9 credits in Category A. Students must declare their MS course project in the first two weeks of the semester in which they desire to complete it.
 A list of approved courses for the MS course project will be available in the CSE department each semester before registration begins.
 The MS course project is an individually written final report documenting research, implementation, results, analysis, and mastery of the subject.
 It must demonstrate scholarly/scientific knowledge acquired over the course of their MS studies.